Lucsantosg/whats-new/index.md

  * Improvements on the Status page including more granular diagnostics on incidents affecting the {{site.data.keyword.Bluemix_notm}} platform and runtimes.
  * Improvements to the security Reports and Logs page:
-   * Reports are now displayed in a table format, simplyfying the browsing and searching of reports, including the ability to sort by report category, file name, or creation date.
+   * Reports are now displayed in a table format, simplifying the browsing and searching of reports, including the ability to sort by report category, file name, or creation date.
    * Enhanced filtering including simultaneous filtering of multiple categories
    * Full screen mode for displaying the contents of a report
    * Capability to delete reports for admin users with "report write" permission